3 Doors Down: Mainstream success: 1999–2004

 3 Doors Down's first studio album, The Better Life, was released on February 8, 2000.
 It went on to become the 11th best-selling album of the year, selling over four million copies.
 It was certified septuple platinum by the Recording Industry Association of America (RIAA) on February 26, 2020, signifying over seven million units sold in the United States, thanks in large part to the international hit singles "Kryptonite", "Loser", and "Duck and Run".
 Released in April 2000, "Kryptonite" reached number three on the charts and became the band's breakout hit, receiving a Grammy nomination for Best Rock Song.
 A fourth single, "Be Like That" was re-recorded for the 2001 film American Pie 2, with alternate lyrics for the first three lines; this version is known as the "American Pie 2 Edit".
 While recording the album, Brad Arnold recorded both the vocal and drum tracks.
 The band hired drummer Richard Liles for the tour in support of The Better Life so that Arnold could perform at the front of the stage.
 Liles left the group and was later replaced by Canadian percussionist Daniel Adair, who toured with them and did studio sessions.

-The band's second studio album, Away from the Sun, was released on November 30, 2002 and peaked at number eight on the charts.
+The band's second studio album, Away from the Sun, was released on November 30, 2002, and peaked at number eight on the charts.
 The album produced the singles "When I'm Gone", "Here Without You", and "The Road I'm On".
-Away from the Sun went platinum within two months of release and eventually went multi-platinum; it sold four million copies worldwide, including well over three million in the U.S. "When I'm Gone" received Grammy nominations for Best Rock Song and Best Rock Performance By A Duo Or Group With Vocal, respectively.
+Away from the Sun went platinum within two months of release and eventually went multi-platinum; it sold four million copies worldwide, including well over three million in the US.
+"When I'm Gone" received Grammy nominations for Best Rock Song and Best Rock Performance By A Duo Or Group With Vocal, respectively.
 Session drummer Josh Freese was hired to record drums for the album.
 Rush guitarist Alex Lifeson produced and performed on three tracks for the record, "Dangerous Game", "Dead Love", and "Wasted Me", but only "Dangerous Game" would appear on the finished product.
 The band hired Canadian Daniel Adair to play drums for the Away From the Sun tour.
 He would go on to record the drums for the band's next studio release, and was with the band aboard the USS George Washington (CVN-73) to film the music video "When I'm Gone".

 In 2003, 3 Doors Down released a live EP entitled Another 700 Miles consisting of recordings from a live performance by the band in Chicago, Illinois.
-Another 700 Miles has since been certified Gold in the United States.
-In addition to featuring some of 3 Doors Down's hit singles from their previous two albums, the EP also contains a version of the popular 1977 Lynyrd Skynyrd song "That Smell".
+Another 700 Miles has since been certified Gold in the US.
+In addition to featuring some of 3 Doors Down's hit singles from their previous two albums, the EP also contains a version of the 1977 Lynyrd Skynyrd song "That Smell".
 The group toured with Nickelback in 2004.